SquidDev/urn/tutorial/04-macros.md

  - `set!`: For assigning variables.
  - `import`: For interfacing with external modules.

-So how can we use these to build up the whole language.
+So, how can we use these to build up the whole language?
 Let's start with a couple of simple macros.
 First off: `defun`.

 ```cl
 (define-macro defun (lambda (name args &body))